-This project included the replacement of an existing, out-of-date, inefficient facility with a new two-story, sixth grade-only facility, designed for an optimum capacity of 855 students.
+This project included the replacement of an existing, out-of-date, inefficient facility with a new two-story, sixth grade only facility designed for an optimum capacity of 855 students.
 The existing facility would remain in use while the new facility was constructed on the same site.
 Additionally, the site also included the district technology center and a public gym and athletic field that had to remain operational during construction.
-Careful planning with all stakeholders, the program manager, and the construction team created a phased plan that allowed the most efficient passed construction schedule while providing a safe campus for the duration of the construction.
+Careful planning with all stakeholders, the Program Manager and construction team created a phased plan that allowed the most efficient construction schedule while providing a safe campus.

 This facility is a designated storm shelter for the community.
-It was designed to meet windstorm construction requirements.
-It also features a standard emergency generator which was augmented with a power transfer switchgear for portable power generation.
+It was designed to meet windstorm construction requirements and features a standard emergency generator which was augmented with a power transfer switchgear for portable power generation.